 So you know about what the Small Business Administration (SBA) 504 loan can do for you.
 The question still remains: how to go about getting one?
-With limited and often outdated information about the 504 loan application process online, this can be tricky to figure out.
+With limited and often outdated information about the SBA 504 loan application process online, this can be tricky to figure out.

 TMC Financing has put together a step-by-step guide to the 504 loan application process for just this reason.
 While every loan will vary slightly based on the needs of the individual business owner, the steps are simple and straightforward.

-First Steps Toward a 504 Loan
+First Steps in Completing a 504 Loan Application

 - Find A Loan Expert.
 A Certified Development Company (CDC) is a nonprofit organization set up to administer the 504 loan program.
 A CDC does not issue loans, but its loan experts guide you through the application process and submit your application to the SBA on your behalf.
 If your CDC is a Premier Certified Lender, like TMC Financing, they will have increased authority to make approval decisions to meet your most pressing deadlines.